14.5 Parallel Streams and Primitive Streams

 -

-Measure first: Parallel streams aren't always faster.
-For small data or simple operations, they're often slower due to overhead.
-Benchmark with
+Measure first: Parallel streams are not always faster.
+For small data or simple operations, they can actually be slower.
+Measure with

-availableProcessors - 1threads.
-In a Spring web server, excessiveparallelStream()can exhaust the shared thread pool. -
+Runtime.getRuntime().availableProcessors() - 1threads.
+Indiscriminate use ofparallelStream()in a Spring web server can exhaust the shared thread pool. -

 // Slow: boxing overhead